SiddNareddy/DeepDx/README.md

 This repository bundles code and outputs for reproducing a **musculoskeletal abnormality detection** pipeline on the [MURA](https://arxiv.org/abs/1712.06957) benchmark: a **DenseNet-169**–based classifier for wrist and shoulder radiographs, followed by **stress tests** (artificial hardware-like noise on normal images) and **out-of-domain evaluation** on a pediatric wrist dataset (GRAZPED).

+This project was developed as part of a group final project for CSCI1470 - Deep Learning.

 ## Guiding Paper

 The approach and evaluation framing follow the MURA paper: